MMFF8/Ard-VRec-BaseCode/README.md

-# Initializers
+# Terminologies
-Uses group 1 as an initializer group, each command in group 1 shifts recognition values from group 1 to the corresponding group

-&nbsp; ex.

-    Group 1 command 1 -> Switch to group 2
-    Group 1 command 2 -> Switch to group 3
-    Group 1 command 3 -> Switch to group 4
-    Group 1 command 4 -> Switch to group 5
-    Group 1 command 5 can't exist given the module's 5 group limit...

-*-Group 1 will be called the Initializer group.
+##-Group 1 will be called the Initializer group.
 It's composed of initializers* <br>
   &nbsp; (Initializer group{initializer1,initializer2,initializer3,initializer4,initializer5})

 *-Groups 2-5 will be called subgroups.
 Subgroups are numbered based on the commands they're prescribed to* <br>